Skip to main content

 UCAS adviser guidance says providers should aim to send decisions on 13 January applications by 31 March 2027.
 UCAS applies later backstop deadlines if a provider has not responded.

-5 MAY — 2 JUN 2027
+6. 5 MAY to 2 JUN 2027

 Reply to offers